argonne-lcf/inference-endpoints/README.md

-# Inference Endpoints
+# ALCF Inference Endpoints
-This repository provides examples of using the OpenAI API-based `ALCF Inference API` for running Large Language Models (LLMs).
+This repository provides examples of using the OpenAI API-based `ALCF Inference Endpoints` for running Large Language Models (LLMs) inference.

 Currently, our endpoints are running on two clusters, with more to come:

 * Sophia  - https://data-portal-dev.cels.anl.gov/resource_server/sophia
 * Polaris - https://data-portal-dev.cels.anl.gov/resource_server/polaris

 **Note:** You need to be on Argonne's network to access these endpoints.
-Use VPN, Dash, ssh tunnels if working remotely.
+You can run this from systems within the Argonne networks, or you will need a VPN, Dash, ssh tunnels if working remotely.

 ## Supported Frameworks